Environmental Management

 Environmental Education and Awareness

-We conduct environmental education for all employees in Japan at least once a year to ensure that each employee always acts in an environmentally conscious manner, both in conducting corporate activities and in living as a member of society.
+Shinko Group conducts environmental education for all employees in Japan at least once a year to ensure that each employee always acts in an environmentally conscious manner, both in conducting corporate activities and in living as a member of society.

 We disseminate information on a variety of topics throughout the company on a monthly basis, including familiar seasonal themes and environmental issues surrounding our company.
 In June, Environment Month provides an opportunity to think about a sustainable global environment.
 We conduct activities such as beautifying the area around our plants and holding environmental quizzes to contribute to the community and raise environmental awareness.

-Every year we conduct our own internal environmental audit, in addition to one conducted by the Fujitsu Group, to check ISO 14001 conformance, the effectiveness of our environmental management system, and legal compliance.
+Every year Shinko Group in Japan conducts its internal environmental audit to check ISO 14001 conformance, the effectiveness of its environmental management system, and legal compliance.

 When nonconformity items are revealed by audits, we analyze the causes from multiple perspectives and promptly make improvements.
 In addition, the results of audits, including conforming items, were shared in the entire company in an effort to continuously improve the management system.